StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 New to Skribble?
 This is how it works.
 --------------------------------------

-Setting up Skribble for your company will make you an admin.
+Setting up Skribble for your company will make you the admin.
 Don't worry, you can make someone else an admin later if you need.

 - Go to `my.skribble.com/business/signup`_